Azure-Samples/MachineLearningSamples-MarketCampaign/docs/tutorial-review-sentiment.md

 ### Schema and Score

 To deploy the web service, you must have a model, a scoring script, and optionally a schema for the web service input data.
-The scoring script loads the dt.pkl file from the current folder and uses it to produce a new predicted class.
-The input to the model is encoded features.
+The scoring script loads the model_30.pkl file from the current folder and uses it to produce a new predicted class.
+The input to the model is review text.

 To generate the scoring and schema files, execute the senti_schema.py file that comes with the sample project in the AMLWorkbench CLI command prompt using Python interpreter directly.